How to Get to Verbier

 Flying to Verbier

 At 160 km away, Geneva is the nearest international airport to Verbier with Milan the next closest at 250 km.
-At just 50 km from Verbier, Sion Airport is the nearest airport but many airlines do not fly to Sion and there tends to be less choice of flight times.
-However, Sion is a good choice for those flying by private jet or helicopter since Verbier does not have its own airstrip or heli-pad.
+At just 50 km from Verbier, Sion Airport is the nearest airport but many airlines do not fly to Sion and there tend to be fewer choices of flight times.
+However, Sion is a good choice for those flying by private jet or helicopter since Verbier does not have its own airstrip or helipad.
 For flying private we recommend Vertis Aviation, a private jet company founded in 2010 with headquarters in Switzerland.
-Once you have landed at Sion, it is just a 50 minute drive to the resort.
+Once you have landed at Sion, it is just a 50-minute drive to the resort.
 Those arriving by helicopter can also land at Le Châble, before taking a 15-minute road transfer up to the resort.

 When booking a transfer from the airport, you can opt for a private transfer or a shared transfer.
 Prices will vary depending on the number of people, time of day and whether you are travelling in a peak week.
 Be aware that shared transfers, whilst cheaper, usually involve longer waiting and travel times with stops along the way to drop people off.
 A private transfer is much more convenient and a good option for larger groups staying in the same chalet who can share the cost.
 Once you have booked your chalet with us we are happy to organise and advise on any transfers you may need.
 There are many transfer companies to choose from but below are options that we would recommend.